jrief/django-formset/docs/source/admin-integration.rst

 Some additional CSS has been added to this Django Admin to add borders around the given collections.
 This is to make the form collection more consistent with the logical structure of the model.
-Otherwise, the form collections would be rendered as a flat structure and this would it make hard to find out which teams belongs to which department.
+Otherwise, the form collections would be rendered as a flat structure and this would make it hard to find out which teams belong to which department.

 .. note:: The demo used to render these Django-Admin views is available when this testapp is started
 	supporting the admin.